 Real-Time bus tracking is now available on this site.
-Simply route your trip from your location to see the closest bus at Trip Planner.
+Simply route your trip from your location to see the closest bus on our Trip Planner.
 This information is also available via several third-party applications such as Google Maps, Apple Maps and TransitApp.
-Additionally, you may visit the Maps and Routes page for scheduled information.
+Additionally, you may visit the Maps & Schedules tab of the trip planner for scheduled information.
 You may also call Customer Service at (614) 228-1776.

 How Do I Find a Bus Stop?

-Please visit the Maps and Routes section of the website to find bus stops.
+Please visit the Find Bus Stops tab of the trip planner to find bus stops.

 How Safe is it to Ride Cota?